streamich/react-use/docs/createGlobalState.md

 # `useGlobalState`

-A React hook witch create a globally shared state.
+A React hook which creates a globally shared state.

 ## Usage